 Once inside, give others some breathing room.
 Avoid standing too close—a comfortable distance shows consideration.
 Overcrowding not only compromises personal space but can also be a safety concern.
 If the elevator feels full, simply wait for the next one.
 Resist the urge to squeeze in or force the doors open—it’s not worth the potential hazard.
 As Clise Etiquette advises, avoid trying to stop closing doors.
 A little patience ensures a safe and comfortable ride.

-Elevator Etiquette for Different Sizes
+Elevator Etiquette Tips for All

 How you position yourself depends on how many people are sharing the ride.
 If it’s just you and one or two others, position yourselves on opposite sides.
 With four people, head to the corners.
 If there are five or more, distribute yourselves evenly.
 WikiHow offers a helpful visual guide for proper elevator positioning.
 Also, be mindful of holding the door.
 A quick hold is courteous; an extended hold can inconvenience others, as Modern Gentleman points out.